-In addition, you can sign up to a credit monitoring annual subscription service such as My Credit Alert, which will notify you of any changes made to your file via email, allowing you to take control of your credit future.
+In addition, you can sign up to credit alert monitoring, which will notify you of any changes made to your credit report with a subscription package from Equifax.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.

 1Consumer Financial Protection Bureau, Data Point: Credit Invisibles.
 Accessed July 2015.

 2NY Times, Millions Miss Out Because They Are Credit Invisible.
 Accessed July 2015.